marounna/GoNature/README.md

   •	Logs in the system with ID.

-  •	Can watch theirs old reservations, make new reservations, get into waiting list (if there is no available space for the amount of visitors on the new reservation.
+  •	Can watch theirs old reservations, make new reservations, get into waiting list (if there is no available space for the amount of visitors on the new reservation).

   •	Can update or cancel existing reservations.